CCUS

 Alberta industries paying TIER tax will have a competitive option, and advantage, in achieving planned and future emissions reductions.
 These will be increasingly important with the introduction of Low Carbon Fuel Standards.

-Bison LCV targets transportation and storage of captured CO₂ at <$15-20/ton with commercial scale development.
+Bison LCV targets transportation and storage of captured CO₂ at <$20/ton at a commercial scale development.
 Low-cost compliance options will support future emissions reductions and allow Alberta industry to deliver world class emissions performance in an increasingly emissions sensitive world.

-Alberta oilfield service and engineering companies have the experience and expertise in delivering this technology and will increasingly have the opportunity for its delivery in Cleantech applications in other jurisdictions
+Alberta oilfield service and engineering companies have the experience and expertise in delivering this technology and will increasingly have the opportunity leverage CCUS experience into other jurisdictions.

-Our sequestration sites will be innovation hubs where “greening” technologies will be piloted and commercially deployed.
-We already have ongoing discussions around emerging technologies in blue hydrogen, small scale CO2 capture and overland transportation, that would benefit by co-locating with a ‘net zero’ location.
+Our sequestration sites will be innovation hubs where energy transition technologies will be piloted and commercially deployed.
+We already have ongoing discussions around emerging technologies in biofuels, DAC, modular power generation, small scale CO₂ capture and overland transportation, that would benefit by co-locating with a ‘net zero’ location.
 Securing energy transition innovation leaders will drive the provinces aspirations for economic diversification.

 Our performance will be auditable for our clients use in emissions reduction targets, for investors or for other jurisdictions, thereby commoditizing CO₂ in a manner that will be revenue positive to the Alberta economy.